 The Seasonal Ingredient: Collard greens are one of spring’s most overlooked offerings.
-They are in fact easy to apply to many vegetable-based meals, including in wrap form like this one.
-It can have a bitter taste but paired with the tahini sauce and pistachio falafel, all the tastes culminate into a Middle-Eastern-style delight.
+They are, in fact, easy to apply to many vegetable-based meals, including wraps like this one.
+They can have a bitter taste, but paired with the tahini sauce and pistachio falafel, all the tastes culminate into a Middle Eastern-style delight.

-Pro Tip: If you’re not a dairy eater, Wu Haus’s Alison Wu has a solution: “Swap the tempeh for two cups of chickpeas here.”
+Pro Tip: If you’re not a soy eater, Wu Haus’s Alison Wu has a solution: “Swap the tempeh for two cups of chickpeas.”
 No one should be left out from enjoying this dish.

 Why We Love It: This is a new one for me, but if you’re in the same boat, don’t be put off by how fancy it sounds.
-The directions are smooth and it’s easier than it looks and insanely tasty to make.
+The directions are smooth, it’s easier than it looks, and it's insanely tasty.

-The Seasonal Ingredient: Those carrots are back and this time sitting pretty next to heirloom green lentils and drizzled with za’atar dressing to make for an exotic mix of aromas that will transport you.
+The Seasonal Ingredient: Those carrots are back, and this time they're sitting pretty next to heirloom green lentils, drizzled with za’atar dressing to make for a mix of aromas that will transport you.

-Pro Tip: This ingredient list continues to pleasantly surprise as you read through, but the true kicker is Wu’s final piece de resistance—a fresh mint garnish.
+Pro Tip: This ingredient list continues to pleasantly surprise you as you read through it, but the true kicker is Wu’s final piece de resistance—a fresh mint garnish.
 We oblige.

 The Recipe: Asparagus Gratin with Gruyere Panko

-Pro Tip: For an even richer, cheesier experience Natalie Mortimer of The Modern Proper says to sprinkle extra parmesan on top with the parsley and toasted panko “if you are feeling crazy."
-We say, get wild.
+Pro Tip: For an even richer, cheesier experience, Natalie Mortimer of The Modern Proper says to sprinkle extra parmesan on top with the parsley and toasted panko “if you are feeling crazy."
+Get wild, we say.